 How do you think companies can make themselves more attractive towards graduates?

 “I think it’s important that you stay true to your values and your beliefs.
-You shouldn’t try to ‘speak’ the young people language or change what you stand for as a company in order to attract them.”
+You shouldn’t try to ‘speak’ the young people’s language or change what you stand for as a company to attract them.”

-“In general then it’s about feeling appreciated, salary/other benefits and development opportunities – those are the key ingredients in my world.”
+“In general then it’s about feeling appreciated, salary/other benefits and development opportunities that reflect the individuals ambitions – those are the key ingredients in my world.”